Actemra works by blocking a receptor on the surface of cells that’s related to the body’s immune response: the interleukin-6 receptor (IL-6R).

 - Possibly people who have cancer or have had a past history of certain cancers.

-People taking Actemra who are about to have surgery should discuss stopping the medication with their doctor.
+People taking Actemra that are about to have surgery should discuss stopping the medication with their doctor.

 When to Call a Doctor